williamjsdavis/continentalDeformationMAT/README.md

 Here, I present MATLAB package for modelling geologic scale continental deformation, using the thin viscous sheet approximation of [England and McKenzie (1982)](https://doi.org/10.1111/j.1365-246X.1982.tb04969.x).
 Appropriate corrections and changes are made according to [later publications](https://doi.org/10.1111/j.1365-246X.1983.tb03328.x).

 # Theory
-The general theory behind the thin viscous sheet approximation is that the crust is represented as a thin layer that is isostatically in equilibrium with the lithosphere, and that velocities within the crust do not vary with depth.
+The idea behind the thin viscous sheet approximation is to represent the crust as a thin layer that is isostatically in equilibrium with the lithosphere, and that velocities within the crust do not vary with depth.
 This flow is incompressible and is driven by tractions and the gradients in crustal thickness.
 Vertical gradients of deviatoric stresses are also neglected.
 Considering vertical gradients in forces and rheology, it can be shown that pressure in a column of crust is

 <img src="https://render.githubusercontent.com/render/math?math=p=\tau_{zz}-\int_{0}^{z}\rho g\ dz'.">